webguru103/smooch-docs/pages/faq/ios.md

 # iOS FAQ

-## How Smooch handle push notifications?
+## How does Smooch handle push notifications?

 We can handle push notifications in 2 ways: